 ENGLISH AS AN ADDITIONAL LANGUAGE AT LANGLEY

-We are delighted to welcome overseas students to Langley, as they bring internationalism and cultural diversity to our school, and our EAL team is there to support them all the way.
+We are delighted to welcome overseas pupils to Langley, as they bring internationalism and cultural diversity to our school, and our fulltime EAL team are on hand to support our international community all the way.
 Firstly, helping them to settle in smoothly to the day to day running of the school, and then supporting them to fulfil their academic potential.

 Our specialist EAL teachers offer individualised IELTS courses for Year 12 and Year 13 students to prepare for their final IELTS examination, which can be taken as soon as the student is ready.
 IELTS is used by UK/US/NZ/Australian and Canadian universities as their entry requirement in English.
 Students in Y13 have lessons dedicated to all four components of the IELTS examination: speaking, writing, listening and reading.
 They are taught both individually and in very small groups.
 Year 12 students focus on developing the skills they will need for IELTS using authentic examination materials.
 This rapidly builds their confidence and enables them to access the content of their courses more successfully and achieve better results in their A levels.

 We believe that the best way for students to learn English is through their curriculum subjects, and our teaching approach is based on the principles of CLIL (Content and Language Integrated Learning).
 We work closely with subject teachers in order to know how individual students need to be supported.
 We create subject-specific writing frames to show students how to write essays for their chosen subjects, give personalized feedback on how to improve their writing skills and look at model answers to examination questions.
 EAL teachers also give students reading comprehensions based on current texts from curriculum subjects, and build students’ knowledge of subject-based vocabulary.